joomla/accessibility/docs/custom-elements/Form-Button.md

   - mod_search: helper.php, mod_search.php, tmpl/default.php

 ## Best practices
-* Use the &lt;a> tag if the button is a link to another page, or a link to an anchor within a page.
+* Use the `<a>` tag if the button is a link to another page, or a link to an anchor within a page.
-* Use the &lt;button> tag if the button performs an action that changes something on the current page.
+* Use the `<button>` tag if the button performs an action that changes something on the current page.
 * Generally, use primary buttons for actions that go to the next step and use secondary buttons for actions that happen on the current page.
 * Style the button most users should click in a way that distinguishes from other buttons on the page.
 Try using the "large button" or the most visually distinct fill color.
 * Make sure buttons should look clickable - use color variations to distinguish static, hover and active states.